simon-v/bchinfo.org/en/full-node.md

 {% endhighlight %}

-A user-friendly configuration file generator is [available here.](https://jlopp.github.io/bitcoin-core-config-generator/) If you have any questions about configuring Bitcoin Core, please stop by one of our forums or live chatrooms.
+A user-friendly configuration file generator is [available here.](https://jlopp.github.io/bitcoin-core-config-generator/) If you have any questions about configuring Bitcoin Cash Node, please stop by one of our forums or live chatrooms.

 ### Reduce Storage